 When choosing a Confirmation Sponsor, think about people in your life who have inspired you in your faith.
 Think about the people in your life who are committed to the Catholic faith and who actively live it out.
 Ideally, a sponsor should be someone you can talk to about faith issues and someone who can support you through the Confirmation process.
 Because Baptism and Confirmation are so closely linked, you may wish to consider one of your Godparents to be your sponsor.

 Part of your preparation also includes service to others.
 Often times we learn a lot about ourselves, and about God, through helping to meet the needs of His creation.
 With your Confirmation class, you will be involved in a group service project, but you will also be responsible for completing the minimum of 30 hours of service throughout high school.
 Service Hour Form

-Before being confirmed, you will also write a letter to our Pastor, Father Jim, requesting this sacrament, telling him why you wish to receive it, and explaining how you are prepared to become an active member of the Catholic Church and St. John’s community.
+Before being confirmed, you will also write a letter to our Pastoral Administrator, Mrs. Deborah Brown, requesting this sacrament, telling her why you wish to receive it, and explaining how you are prepared to become an active member of the Catholic Church and St. John’s community.
 This letter should include the identification of your unique gifts and a willingness to share these gifts, as well as openness to on-going growth in faith and a commitment to Christian service.

 Readiness & Willingness: Your Church is Ready for You!